 Served as a yeoman first class at the U.S. Naval Headquarters in London, England in the mid-1950’s.
 Worked as a clerk and had access to top secret documents and received NATO and “Cosmic” clearance.

 Was a heavy drinker and often found himself in financial difficulties due to heavy gambling debts.
 Was approached one evening in a tavern by a KGB agent who offered to by him a drink.
-Drummond accepted and the agent continued buying drinks all night.
+Nelson Cornelius Drummond accepted and the agent continued buying drinks all night.
 The agent later asked the drunken Drummond if he would obtain a Naval identification card for the agent, for use at the Naval Exchange store.
 Drummond agreed and accepted $250 for his efforts, signing a receipt slip for having received the cash.

-Was immediately blackmailed, with the KGB threatening to show the receipt to Naval authorities if he refused to cooperate in turning over documents to them.
+Drummond was immediately blackmailed, with the KGB threatening to show the receipt to Naval authorities if he refused to cooperate in turning over documents to them.
 Drummond did as the demanded, supplying the Russians with sensitive documents in return for payments of cash.